InsertKoinIO/koin/docs/upgrade/migrate.md

 #### Android & AndroidX Module

 The following modules are available for Android.
-Be sure to use the `koin-androidx` modules, as their are based on the latest AndroidX library support:
+Be sure to use the `koin-androidx` modules, as there are based on the latest AndroidX library support:

 ```groovy
 // Koin AndroidX Scope features